North Carolina Museum of Art: Contemporary

-In recent years major acquisitions have helped build a significant collection of contemporary art.
-A concerted effort has been made to acquire works in new and experimental media, such as Bill Viola’s video The Quintet of Remembrance (2000) and Michal Rovner’s video installation Tfila (2004).
-Cultural and regional representation has also been expanded, with the museum actively acquiring works by artists of diverse backgrounds.
-In 2003, the museum started actively collecting contemporary photography.
-By 2010, the collection totaled over 200 photographs by national and international photographers, including works by Rosemary Laing, Dinh Q. Lê, Vera Lutter, and Lorna Simpson.
-Recent acquisitions include Hank Willis Thomas, Kehinde Wiley, and Mickalene Thomas.
-Two identical figures, each with the dimensions of 377×235×245 cm, were recently set up in the museum's garden.
-Their title is Spiegel I and Spiegel II.
-They were created from white painted stainless steel in 2010 by the Spanish sculptor and artist Jaume Plensa.
+The museum's contemporary art collection has grown through acquisitions in new and experimental media, including Bill Viola's video The Quintet of Remembrance (2000) and Michal Rovner's video installation Tfila (2004).
+The museum has also acquired works by artists of diverse cultural and regional backgrounds.
+In 2003, it began collecting contemporary photography; by 2010, holdings totaled over 200 photographs by national and international photographers, including works by Rosemary Laing, Dinh Q. Lê, Vera Lutter, and Lorna Simpson.
+Acquisitions in the 2010s include works by Hank Willis Thomas, Kehinde Wiley, Mickalene Thomas, and Dan Estabrook.

+In 2010, Jaume Plensa's Spiegel I and Spiegel II were installed in the museum's garden.
+The identical figures, made of white painted stainless steel, each measure 377×235×245 cm.

 The collection also includes a comprehensive survey of North Carolina artists.

 Museum Park

 Encompassing 164 acre of fields, woodlands, and creeks, the Museum Park features more than a dozen site-specific works of art and two miles (3 km) of trails.
 The campus is one of the largest museum art parks in North America.
 In the warm weather months, outdoor movies and concerts were presented at the Joseph M. Bryan, Jr., Amphitheater.
-As of 2025, the Amphitheater is under construction and won’t be hosting any outdoors movies and concerts in 2025 and 2026.
+As of 2025, the Amphitheater is under construction and won't be hosting any outdoors movies and concerts in 2025 and 2026.